← Back to Home

 Case Keenum warming up for a game against SMU.

 2011: Case Keenum (QB, Houston).
 Case Keenum didn’t just rewrite the record books, he torched them.
 With 5,631 yards and 48 touchdowns in his final season, he led Houston to 13 wins and humiliated Penn State in the bowl game.
 The crown jewel?
 Nine touchdowns on a Thursday night against Rice.
 A former two star recruit, Keenum still holds the all time NCAA records for passing yards, touchdowns, and 300 yard games.
 For a program that hadn’t sniffed the AP poll in 17 years, Keenum kicked the door down.
-Here is a picture of him warming up for an instate showdown vs SMU.

 2014: Rashard Higgins (WR, Colorado State).
 Higgins caught everything thrown his way, tallying 1,750 yards and 17 touchdowns.
 Against Utah State, he was the offense.
 He had 187 yards receiving that day, the rest of the team had 131 combined yards rushing and receiving.
+Outside of the season opener he was never held to fewer than 98 yards, earning himself consensus All American honors for the year.
+Not bad for a 2 star recruit whose only had 1 other FBS offer coming out of high school.

 Quinton Flowers in the open field in the 2015 Miami Beach Bowl.

-U.S. Army Garrison - Miami, Public domain, via Wikimedia Commons
+U.S. Army Garrison - Miami, Public domain

 2016: Quinton Flowers (QB, South Florida).
 Quinton Flowers was chaos incarnate, slicing up defenses with 2,812 passing yards, 1,530 rushing, and 42 total touchdowns.
 On any given play, he could torch you through the air or make a dozen defenders miss.
 Against Memphis, he threw for 263, ran for 210, and scored five touchdowns in a wild 49–42 win.
 But Flowers was more than a stat machine, he was must watch football.
 If you haven’t seen his highlights, go fix that now.
 Here is a picture of him in open space against Western Kentucky in the 2015 Miami Beach Bowl.

 2018: McKenzie Milton (QB, UCF).
 Milton led UCF to a second straight unbeaten regular season with 34 total touchdowns and poise for days.
 His fourth quarter takeover against Memphis made sure the streak stayed alive.
+His numbers could have been even more impressive, in the final game of the regular season he suffered a devastating knee injury that forced him to miss the final 2 games of the year and effectively ended his career.
+If that moment never happens, he likely finishes with a resume rivaled only by Kellen Moore at this level.

 2019: Brady White (QB, Memphis).
 White threw for over 4,000 yards and 33 scores while steering Memphis to a conference title and top 20 finish.
 He sealed it with a final minute touchdown in the championship game against Cincinnati.
+He retired as Memphis's all time leading passer in yards and touchdowns, as well as the winningest QB in school history.
+In the Cotton Bowl against Penn State and a top 10 defense he threw for 400 yards and had the Tigers within 6 points until there was just 6 minutes left in the 4th quarter.

 2020 - 2024